karldoenitz/Tigo/documentation/documentation_en.md

 - Port: the Port server blinded
 - Cert: the path of https cert file
 - CertKey: the path of https key file
-- LogPath: the path of log file
 - Cookie: the key to encrypt/decrypt cookie
+- Log: the instance of Tigo.logger.LogLevel

 configuration.json example：
 ```javascript